taplytics/Taplytics-Android-SDK/EXPERIMENTS.md

-ICreating experiments are easy using Taplytics.
+Creating experiments is easy using Taplytics.
 You can either use our visual editor or create code-based experiments.
 You can find documentation on how to do this below.

 | Table of Contents |
 | ----------------- |